|

 do the test results mean, and how do you know if you have diabetes?

-The bodies of Type 2 Diabetics have impaired abilities to process sugar.
+The bodies of people with type 2 diabetes have impaired abilities to process foods

 - Fasting blood sugar test: you'll be asked to fast (stop eating)